Dace617/FGModlistsKB/CraftingRecipes.md

 ![image](https://user-images.githubusercontent.com/38520983/157354957-cbee72d2-f7bd-4112-bb50-d7c24283e50c.png)

-Crafting, and Temper recipes are bundled under the Contructible Object Record section (COBJ) I'm going to use the Dark Elf Mask recipe as the example in this section.
+Crafting, and Temper recipes are bundled under the Constructible Object Record section (COBJ) I'm going to use the Dark Elf Mask recipe as the example in this section.

 ![image](https://user-images.githubusercontent.com/38520983/157355220-cb0d6c87-a149-4523-a0b4-3c1431dc27cd.png)

 So you can see the armour patch we made now has the Armor record we changed earlier, and the newly added COBJ recipe for the armour piece.
-Be sure to check it is the actual crafting recipe for the item and not just the temper recipe, sometimes if the mod has poor naming of records it can be hard to tell.
+Be sure to check it is the actual crafting recipe for the item and not the temper recipe, sometimes if the mod has poor naming of records it can be hard to tell.

 ![image](https://user-images.githubusercontent.com/38520983/157355375-4fa69133-1a29-4495-ac33-1fca0c7ebf0c.png)